 Nebraska volleyball’s Kenzie Knuckles suffers a season-ending injury

-The Nebraska volleyball team experienced a significant setback this week after Kenzie Knuckles suffered a season-ending knee injury in practice.
+The Nebraska volleyball team experienced a significant setback this week after Kenzie Knuckles suffered a season-ending knee injury in practice on Wednesday.

 Knuckles arrived at the Devaney Sports Center ahead of Friday’s Showdown with Wisconsin using crutches.
-The Huskers play the No. 3 Badgers at 7 pm in a key match for the Big Ten title.

-Nebraska confirmed the injury in a news release about one hour before the match.
+She was on the bench with her teammates during the match cheering.
+Nebraska lost the match in four sets.

 Knuckles is Nebraska’s top player at the defensive specialist position, making a major impact in back-row defense, in serve-receive and serving.